sleepless-p03t/Amazer/README.md

 If you get stuck, press q to return to the main menu

 ### Bugs
+Command line flags are not being fully parsed

-There is only one bug that I am presently aware of: sometimes the Arrow key value is output This only affects output
+There is only one in-game bug that I am presently aware of: sometimes the Arrow key value is output This only affects output

 ### Inspiration